saltastroops/imephu/jenkins/README.md

 * Clean after checkout
 * Clean before checkout

-For the filter enter `main development` in the Include input and leave the Exclude input empty.
+For the filter enter `main development PR-*` in the Include input and leave the Exclude input empty.

 ![Add the behaviours](img/github-source-behaviours.png)